rwcitek/Presentations/_slides/dsub.md

 - 3 hours << 2 weeks << 30 weeks
 - from 5,000 hours to 3 hours => ~1,000x
 - from $30,000 to $300 => ~100x
-- Net: faster, better, cheaper
+- Net: faster, cheaper, better

 ----